OceanParcels/Parcels/parcels/numba/README.md

 There is a limited number of advection kernels that has been modified: `AdvectionRK4`, `AdvectionsRK4_3D` and `AdvectionEE`.

+The C/JIT code has been mostly removed, both to remove clutter, but also to ensure that this code doesn't run that part of the code base by mistake.

 ## First try: NumbaAOS

 In the old versions of this branch we worked on a Array of Structures approach to converting parcels to be compatible with numba.
 This was abandoned, because of the aforementioned issues with copying particles in numba problem.